aliakakis/react-templates-components/README.md

 In order to reduce boilerplate this library is introducing components that act like a DSL template language but in the form of React components.

+## Suggestion

+React has an enormous ecosystem of libraries and frameworks.
+However, after many years of React and Vue projects, I realize that there are many "moving parts" to an application.
+Too many packages from various developers, some of which are no longer maintained.
+Even this package, might feel unmaintained, especially after so many months of inactivity.
+Although, this package is more or less feature complete, I strongly advise if you need to use it, then download the source code, instead of the npm package.
+The source code itself is just plain React code with nothing fancy.
+The only possible issue is Typescript which might not be in your current tech-stack.

+Moreover, personally I try not to install too many packages.
+If I have to, then I tend to choose based on whether the package is being developed by a corporate entity, or the community behind the package has enormous and consistent support.

 ## v2.2.6 Information

 The Repeat component is proving more of a hassle than it should.
 I have marked it as experimental since in order for the component to work